Revisiting Greedy Decoding for Visual Question Answering: A Calibration Perspective: Greedy Decoding for Reasoning Model

 Recent advancements in MLLMs with reasoning capabilities, such as Qwen3-VL-Thinking~\cite{qwen3vl}, have demonstrated superior performance compared to non-reasoning models on various multimodal tasks.
 Conventionally, it is believed that introducing uncertainty is essential for the reasoning process, and thus greedy decoding is often considered suboptimal for these models~\cite{naik2024diversitythoughtimprovesreasoning}.
 However, motivated by Theorem~\ref{thr:cal}, we demonstrate that multimodal reasoning can still benefit from greedy decoding.
 Recent study shows that effective reasoning correlates with increasing token probabilities over the generation trajectory~\cite{token_signature}.
 Thus, while the internal reasoning process can exhibit significant stochasticity, the final outputs are often produced with high confidence (large $q(a^1|I, x)$), following sufficient deliberation.
 For VQA tasks with unique ground-truth answers, a high-confidence prediction that aligns with the correct answer results in a low calibration error $\text{ECE}^1$, which facilitates the satisfaction of both conditions outlined in Theorem~\ref{thr:cal}.

-Following this theoretical insight, we propose Greedy Decoding for Reasoning Model (GDRM).
+Following the aforementioned theoretical insight, we propose GDRM.
 Specifically, by incorporating the generated reasoning trace $r$ into the input context, we transform the original reasoning VQA task $(I, x)$ into a standard prediction task $(I, x + r)$.
-We then apply greedy decoding to generate the final answer given this augmented context.
-Formally, we define Greedy Decoding for Reasoning Models (GDRM) as:
+We then apply greedy decoding to generate the final answer tokens given this augmented context.
+The formal definition of our proposed GDRM is given as follows:

 where $r$ denotes the reasoning tokens, $\hat{y}$ denotes the answer tokens, \textsc{Sampling} denotes any given sampling strategy, and $\textsc{Greedy}$ denotes greedy decoding strategy.